-The applied learning activity will highlight the experiences in establishing and organizing CSVs in Southeast Asia (particularly the Guinayangan CSV) and is designed for ASEAN-CRN member countries, to provide them with experiential knowledge on the principles and practice of CCAFS' CSV approach to facilitating promotion and upscaling of CSA and its potential in enhancing food security in local communities.
+The applied learning activity highlighted the experiences in establishing and organizing CSVs in Southeast Asia (particularly the Guinayangan CSV) and was designed for ASEAN-CRN member countries, to provide them with experiential knowledge on the principles and practice of CCAFS' CSV approach to facilitating promotion and upscaling of CSA and its potential in enhancing food security in local communities.

-Methodologies would include plenary sessions, panel discussions, site visits, roving workshops and reflection sessions.
-Selected learning sites in Guinayangan, Quezon will be visited, and an action plan is expected to be submitted as part of the requirements of the activity.
+Methodologies included plenary sessions, panel discussions, site visits, roving workshops and reflection sessions.
+Selected learning sites in Guinayangan, Quezon were visited, and participants submitted action plans as part of the requirements of the activity.

-This learning event is designed following the 8 guide steps learned from establishing and operating the CSV in Southeast Asia (see diagram) and will feature the various participatory approaches, tools and strategies utilized by CCAFS, and the local government and farmers that contributed to the development of Guinayangan as a CSA learning site in the Philippines.
+This learning event was designed following the eight guide steps learned from establishing and operating the CSV in Southeast Asia (see diagram) and featured the various participatory approaches, tools, and strategies utilized by CCAFS and the local government and farmers that contributed to the development of Guinayangan as a CSA learning site in the Philippines.

-The program is designed for at least 20 participants from the ASEAN Climate Resilience Network (ASEAN-CRN).
+The program was designed for at least 20 participants from the ASEAN Climate Resilience Network (ASEAN-CRN).

-The main goal of this learning activity is to help the participants gain a better understanding of the concept of climate smart villages and its impact in improving food security in local communities.
+The main goal of this learning activity was to help the participants gain a better understanding of the concept of climate smart villages and its impact in improving food security in local communities.

-At the end of the seminar-workshop, the participants are expected to have an increased appreciation for climate smart villages (CSVs) and its potential to significantly improve food security in local communities.
+At the end of the seminar-workshop, the participants were expected to have an increased appreciation for climate smart villages (CSVs) and its potential to significantly improve food security in local communities.

 - Increase knowledge and understanding of the CSV approach to make farming communities climate smart, utilizing the experience of Guinayangan CSV in the Philippines; and